BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/installingpdmaddins.md

 ## Step 1: Locate the `.cex` File

-After purchasing one of our PDM add-ins, you will receive an order email.
+After purchasing one of our PDM add-ins, you will receive an order email with the header *Thank you for your business!
+Your BLUE BYTE SYSTEMS INC. order has been completed*.

 This email contains a link to download the `.cex` file required for the installation.

 ## Step 2: Download and Unblock the `.cex` File

-1. Download the `.cex` file from the link provided in the email.
+1. Download the `.cex` file from the link provided in the order email.

 2. Once downloaded, right-click on the `.cex` file and select **Properties**.

 3. In the **Properties** window, check for the **Unblock** option at the bottom.
 If it is present, click **Unblock** and then click **OK**.
 This step ensures that the file is not blocked by Windows security.

 > [!NOTE]